PowerBiDevCamp/TOM_CreateFabricDataset/README.md

 <img src="./images/media/image20.png"  style="width:40%" />

-### Copy CSV files to lakehouse to load bronze zone data
+### Copy CSV files into the lakehouse file system to load bronze zone data

-Copy CSV files with bronze zone data into the lakehouse file system

 Now you will execute the Python code from this workbook to populate the lakehouse with data.
 You will execute the Python code in each of the